VHS Revival takes to the streets with Brian De Palma’s slick, retrospective crime thriller

 Carlito Brigante: You ain’t a lawyer no more, Dave.
 You’re a gangster now.
 You’re on the other side.
 Whole new ball game.
 You can’t learn about it at school, and you can’t have a late start.

 In spite of these parallels, Carlito’s Way is very much a different animal.
-Unlike Pacino and De Palma’s previous foray into the world of crime, the movie is free of political leanings, extricated from the vengeful scribe of screenwriter Oliver Stone, but that doesn’t mean the screenplay is any less quotable.
+Unlike Pacino and De Palma’s previous foray into the world of crime, the movie is free of political leanings, extricated from the vengeful scribe of screenwriter Oliver Stone, who would cite Scarface as a revenge piece against cocaine after struggling with addiction, but that doesn’t mean the screenplay is any less quotable.
 Adapted from a novel of the same name, the film is saturated in Elmore Leonard-style prose, punchy and lyrical with the kind of pulp poignancy which adds a peculiar depth to a world spray tagged with grandiose caricatures.
 Hypnotised by our protagonist’s narration, we are led wandering through a cinematic dreamworld, so dazzled by the poetic deceit and colourful language that we are unable to see the path in front of us, and by the time we arrive at our hero’s fated destination we fail to see it coming.

 Carlito Brigante: Dumb move, man.
 Dumb move.
 But it’s like them old reflexes comin’ back.
 I know what’s supposed to happen now.
 Benny’s gotta go down.
 And if I don’t do it, they’re gonna say: “Carlito, he’s flaky, man.
 Slacked-out.
 A used-to-be bad guy.
 Joint got to Carlito.”
 The street is watchin’.
 She is watchin’ all the time.